sensorium/Mozzi/learn/under-the-hood/index.markdown

 ![Mozzi system architecture](images/Mozzi-system.jpg)

 `startMozzi(control_rate)` goes in Arduino's `setup()`.
-It starts the control and audio output timers, given the requested control rate in Hz as a parameter, or defaulting to 64 Hz without a parameter.
+It starts a timer which regularly sends audio out from the audio output buffer, and calls updateControl() at the requested control rate given in Hz as a parameter, or defaulting to 64 Hz without a parameter.

 `updateControl()` is where any analog or digital input sensing code should be placed and relatively slow changes such as LFO's or frequency changes can be performed.